-- Approximately half an hour on math and/or English,
+About half an hour on math and English,

 Innovative platforms and curriculum are implemented here.
 There are fun games where students must solve challenging math problems to progress, interactive tools from Google to learn about internet safety, and more.

-Digital literacy topics cover not just how to utilize technology in the classroom, but how technology is a critical part of everyday life, from traffic lights to communication.
+Digital literacy topics cover how to utilize technology in the classroom and how technology is a critical part of everyday life, from traffic lights to communication.

-Social and emotional learning complements these topics by giving students a chance to learn skills regarding how to cope with their situation.
+Social and emotional learning complements these topics by giving students a chance to cope with their situations.

-The older students complete an assessment prior to beginning tutoring.
+The older students complete an assessment before beginning tutoring.
 This creates a benchmark of their current skills and abilities.

 Each student’s progress, both academically and in engagement, is tracked each week.

-BATA staff have recently implemented physical notebooks into this program, to help alleviate “Zoom fatigue” amongst the students.
+BATA staff have recently implemented physical notebooks to help alleviate “Zoom fatigue” amongst the students.

 Tutors also facilitate short yet educational breaks where the students watch funny animal videos or create digital artwork.

-The students are able to interact with one another during these pauses and build supportive relationships and communities within the program.
+The students can interact during these pauses and build supportive relationships and communities within the program.